xonixx/xonixx.github.io/program-in-awk.md

 **What do I program in AWK?**

-[Makesure](https://github.com/xonixx/makesure) – a task/command runner that is somewhat similar to the well-known `make` tool, but
-[without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).
+[Makesure](https://github.com/xonixx/makesure) – a task runner that is somewhat similar to `make`, but [without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).

 **Wait, but AWK is intended only for one-liners...
 How come do I program a whole project in it?**